-I apologize for the blurry photo.
+I apologize for the blurry photo below.
 It's a macro, and I don't have a tripod yet.
 Did I mention, that I don't like fishbone stitch?
 I seem completely incapable of keeping the angle straight.

 BUT! - Even though it may not sound like that - I assure you, the whole project is heaps of fun!
-Must have my daily dose of it, and I think it's precisely because it's a stitch along.
-And because it's colorful.
+Must have my daily dose of it, and it seems to me, the reason for it is that it is a stitch along.
+And because it's colourful.
 And because I didn't do such a bad work, in the end, did I?

 Approaching the Goal ...